Pompeo confirmed as CIA head as Dems raise surveillance concerns

-Rep. Mike Pompeo will lead the Central Intelligence Agency, after the US Senate confirmed his nomination Monday evening in a vote of 66 yeas to 32 nays.
+Rep. Mike Pompeo will lead the Central Intelligence Agency, after the US Senate confirmed his nomination Monday evening in a vote of 66 to 32.
 Pompeo, a graduate of West Point and Harvard Law, currently represents Kansas in the House of Representatives.

 At his confirmation hearing, Pompeo also said he wanted to track information from social media accounts.